VH-Lab/NDI-matlab/docs/reference/+ndi/+session/dir.m.md

   Returns the unique identifier of an ndi.session object.

-Help for ndi.session.dir/id is inherited from superclass NDI.SESSION
+Help for ndi.session.dir/id is inherited from superclass ndi.session
 ```

 ---